Nutrition

 Directions

-• Split into two balls, flatten them out and lay them on a parchment-paper-lined cookie sheet.
+- Split into four balls, flatten them out and lay them on a parchment-paper-lined cookie sheet.

 Silly Little Haiku